 4 Toffee Nut Latte

 Gussy up a basic caffeinated hot chocolate (that’s what a mocha is) with the flavors of fall.
-Ask for a (insert your favorite non-dairy milk here) mocha with either hazelnut, cinnamon dolce, caramel, or toffee nut syrup and hold the whip.
-If you’re wondering, the caramel syrup is vegan but the caramel drizzle is not.
-We’re baffled, too.
+Ask for a (insert your favorite dairy-free milk here) mocha with either hazelnut, cinnamon dolce, caramel, or toffee nut syrup, and hold the whip.

 Barista tip: Skip the Dark Chocolate Mocha—it’s made with ground chocolate that contains dairy.

 For many, fall officially starts with the first sip of hot apple cider.
 Starbucks’ rendition features steamed apple juice mixed with cinnamon syrup and topped with whipped cream and caramel drizzle.
 Veganize it by asking for no whip or caramel drizzle.

 Barista tip: Add a depth of flavor by incorporating either a sprinkle of nutmeg or the turbinado sugar and sea salt mixture for a sweet-salty combo.

 This chilled beverage was introduced during the summer, but anything with brown sugar and cinnamon deserves to be included on a fall menu.
 This richly sweet and creamy drink is vegan as-is and is topped with cinnamon, which makes it taste like a sweet, sugary baked good at a fall farmer’s market.
 It doesn’t get any better than that.